cotobadesign/cotoba-agent-oss-docs/source/rst/Security.rst

                    logging.error("[%s] failed authentication!")
                    return self.authentication.configuration.denied_srai

-The authentication service is defined by a dynamically loaded class, and its base class is defined as follows:
+The authentication service is defined by a dynamically loaded class, and its base class is defined as follows。。

 .. code:: python